 Improvisation over Modal Interchange chords.

-This blog is a continuation from last week’s blog on modal interchange.
+This blog is a continuation of last week’s blog on the modal interchange.

 Check that blog here if you need a review on modal interchange chords: Modal Interchange Chords in Major Keys.

 This week I wanted to talk about the scales of choice for improvisation over modal interchange chords.